arkime/arkime/README.rst

 Building and Installing
 =======================

-Moloch is a complex system to build and install.
+Moloch is a complex system to build and install manually.
 The following are rough guidelines.

 .. _install-elasticsearch:

 Installing Elasticsearch
 ------------------------

-Recommended version **2.4.4**, Moloch versions since 0.17.0 requires at least 2.4.0.
-Elasticsearch 5.x is not recommended for production use yet.
+Recommended version **2.4.4** for Moloch 0.17 and **5.2** for Moloch 0.18 and later.

 1. Prep the ``elasticsearch`` machines by increasing max file descriptors and allowing memory locking.
    On CentOS and others this is done by adding the following to bottom of: